joomla/accessibility/docs/tutorials/extension-a11y-test.md

 * Introduction
 * Why to test accessibility?
 * What is the best environment to test in?
-* Test in various devices (smartfon, tablet, destkop)
+* Test in various devices (smartfon, tablet, desktop)
 * Test for keyboard support
 * Test in High Contrast Mode (Windows, Android)
 * Test for Operation with Images Off